Priyanchew/Cancer-Detection-ft.-LaSSi-/README.md

-# Early Detection and Prevention System
+# Cancer Early Detection System

 ## Overview
-CancerGuard is an innovative project developed during the XYZ Hackathon by Team LaSSi.
+This is an innovative project developed during the Hackerzstreet Hackathon by Team LaSSi.
 It is a comprehensive system aimed at early detection and prevention of cancer through advanced data analysis and machine learning algorithms.
 The system utilizes various data sources and cutting-edge technology to provide users with personalized insights and recommendations to mitigate cancer risks.

 ## Features
 - **Early Detection**: CancerGuard analyzes various health parameters and biomarkers to identify potential signs of cancer at an early stage.